 Control

 Character Function

 CTRL-C Stops executing program when entered at the system prompt or after CTRL-S.

 CTRL-E Forces a physical return without sending command to CP/M Plus.

-CTRL-F Moves cursor one character to the right.
+CTRL-F Moves cursor one character to

+the right.
 Banked system only.

-CTRL-G ·
+CTRL-G Deletes character at current cursor position if in the middle of a line.
+Banked system only.

 CTRL-H Delete character to the left of cursor.

 CTRL-I Same as the TAB key.

 CTRL-J Moves cursor to the left of the command line and sends command CP/M Plus.
 Line feed; same effect as RETURN.

-CTRL-K Deletes character at cursor and all characters to the right.
+CTRL-K Deletes character at cursor and

+all characters to the right.

 CTRL-M

-CTRL-P
+CTRL-P 1

 list device.

-CTRL-Q Restarts screen scrolling.
+Restarts screen scrolling.

-CTRL-R -
+CTRL-R Retypes the characters to the let t of the cursor on a new line; updates the command line buffer.

 CTRL-S Stops screen scrolling.

-CTRL-U Updates the command line but ter to contain the characters to the
+CTRL-U 1

-CTRL-W left of the cursor; deletes current line.
-Recalls previous command line if current line is empty; otherwise moves cursor to end of line.
+left of the cursor; deletes current line.

+CTRL-W Recalls previous command line if current line is empty; otherwise moves cursor to end of line.
 CTRL-J,-M,-R,-U and RETURN update the command line better for recall with CTRL-W. Banked system only.

+CTRL-X

-CTRL-X Deletes all characters to the left of the cursor.
+Deletes all characters to the fert of the cursor.